wacncontent/CustomizeTool/addCommentOutput/articles/biztalk-services/biztalk-backup-restore.md

 ## Before you Begin

 - Backup and Restore may not be available for all editions.
-See [BizTalk Services: Editions Chart](biztalk-editions-feature-chart.md).
+See [BizTalk Services: Editions <!-- deleted by customization Chart](/documentation/articles/biztalk-editions-feature-chart) --><!-- keep by customization: begin --> Chart](biztalk-editions-feature-chart.md) <!-- keep by customization: end -->.

 	**Note**  Hybrid Connections are NOT backed up, regardless of the Edition.